World War II

 - A series of BBC films about WWII for KS2 children offers a comprehensive overview of World War Two for primary schools

-- A brief video overview of the Second World War
+- Watch a brief video overview of the Second World War

 - Read about the 5 phases of WWII